mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 ![10](https://cloud.githubusercontent.com/assets/9004719/8072572/95ed2f2c-0ecc-11e5-93f7-f1287b58f6d3.jpg)

 A more complex example can be found [here](https://github.com/Jubobs/gitdags/wiki).
-I really recommend that you take a few minutes and "play" with this codes.
+We really recommend that you take a few minutes and "play" with this codes.

 #Conclusion
 So as you can see, we can use: